lucaong/eventspitter/README.md

   - lets you match events using regular expressions

-  - passes the name of the event as the first arument to callbacks
+  - passes the name of the event as the first argument to callbacks

   - returns `this` in most method, enabling chainability

+  - does not treat the 'error' event in any special way

 ## Methods